 There are numerous benefits to obtaining a California expungement.
-The most significant include (but are not limited to):
+Some of the most significant include:

-- helping you obtain a state professional license,
+- Easier to obtain a state professional license;

-- preventing any expunged prior convictions from being used to impeach your credibility as a witness in court (unless you are the defendant being prosecuted in the subsequent case),10 and
+- Expunged convictions can't be used to impeach someone's credibility as a witness in court (unless the individual is the defendant being prosecuted in the subsequent case);10 and

-- possibly helping you avoid certain immigration consequences such as deportation.
+- In some cases, helping avoid certain immigration consequences such as deportation.

-Unfortunately, there are also several limitations as to what an expungement can do.
-For example, an expungement will not
+Unfortunately, there are several limitations on what an expungement under California Penal Code 1203.4 PC can do.
+For example, an expungement will not:

 - overturn a driver's license suspension or revocation,11